TCummings03/Synthetic-Control/README.md

 - pct_white - percentage of population that is white
 - unemp_rate - the unemployment rate
 - gunownership_proxy - a gun ownership proxy (firearm suicides/suicides)

-2. Donor States - donor states must not have passed similar laws
+2. Donor States

+Donor states must not have passed similar laws.
 In order to satisfy this assumption, the below 7 states had to be excluded from the donor pool.
 This left 42 potential states that could be used to create the synthetic control.

 - Maryland
 - Pennsylvania